viacheslav-dev-1/themepick/README.md

 <hr>
 <h4>Common variables</h4>
 Sometimes several themes can use the common css variables and there is not good to repeat them in every theme objects.
 Library provides a functionality to get rid of this.
-You should splecify new field in the config object during the initialization as listed below:
+You should splecify a <b>ref</b> property as listed below:

 ```javascript
 const themes = {